-Changing the delivery of care for children with hydrocephalus: Dario Fauza, MD, a surgeon and affiliate member of the Steam Cell Program at Boston Children’s Hospital, and his team have demonstrated that neural stem cells can partially repair damaged areas of the spinal cord in a large animal model of spina bifida, which could lead to improved outcomes in the treatment of this disease.
+Changing the delivery of care for children with hydrocephalus: Dario Fauza, MD, a surgeon and affiliate member of the Stem Cell Program at Boston Children’s, and his team have demonstrated that neural stem cells can partially repair damaged areas of the spinal cord in a large animal model of spina bifida, which could lead to improved outcomes in the treatment of this disease.

 Improving treatment for hydrocephalus: Benjamin C. Warf, MD, director of the Neonatal and Congenital Anomaly Neurosurgery Program at Boston Children’s, developed an innovative surgical technique in the treatment of hydrocephalus.
 The minimally invasive procedure, called endoscopic third ventriculostomy/choroid plexus cauterization (ETV/CPC), offers an alternative to the risky standard treatment of shunt implantation and lifelong shunt dependence.
 Learn more about spina bifida surgery at Boston Children’s.
 Read more about Dr. Warf’s treatment for hydrocephalus in our science blog, Vector and our health blog, Thriving.

 Innovative treatments for bladder dysfunction: In the Department of Urology at Boston Children’s, Carlos Estrada, MD, has been working with silk-based biomaterials and stem cells to develop a treatment for the bladder dysfunction that is common in spina bifida.
 Using tissue engineering approaches, Dr. Estrada’s lab has successfully regenerated bladder tissue in small and large animals, including rodents and pigs.
 He anticipates that if experimental results continue to be promising, clinical trials in humans could occur as soon as five years from now.